AregSPZ/lib-vs-con-classification/README.md

 ### LSTM-Based Classification

-An LSTM network was used to capture sequential dependencies in Reddit text.
+A `bidirectional` LSTM network was used to capture sequential dependencies in Reddit text from both directions.
 The architecture includes:
 - **Embedding Layer**: Maps tokens to GloVe vectors.
 - **LSTM Layer**: Learns contextual and temporal relationships in the text.
 - **Dense Layers**: Output predictions for political leaning and subreddit classification.